 The Delta chapter of Iota Iota Iota at ESU recognizes students for scholarship in the area of Women’s Studies and for the dedication to social activism.
 Faculty advisor Professor Andrea McMlanahan, (570) 422-3472.

-- Iota Tau Kappa (Athletic Training)
+- Iota Tau Alpha (Athletic Training)

-The purpose of Iota Tau Kappa, Athletic Training Education honor Society, shall be to function as an honor and professional society for students in Athletic Training.
+The purpose of Iota Tau Alpha, Athletic Training Education honor Society, shall be to function as an honor and professional society for students in Athletic Training.
 Activities of the organization shall be designed to stimulate interest, scholarly attainment, and investigation in Athletic Training education.
 Faculty advisor Dr. Keith Vanic, (570) 422-3314.

 - Kappa Delta Pi (Education)